Lament(n.) :feel sorry for something

 Pro-: in favor of/ many/ much

-protagonist (from Ancient Greek πρωταγωνιστής (protagonistes), meaning "one who plays the first part, chief actor") is the maincharacter (the central or primary personal figure) of a literary, theatrical, cinematic or musical narrative, who enters conflict because of theantagonist.
+A protagonist (from Ancient Greek πρωταγωνιστής (protagonistes), meaning "one who plays the first part, chief actor") is the maincharacter (the central or primary personal figure) of a literary, theatrical, cinematic or musical narrative, who enters conflict because of theantagonist.

 Euripides is reported as a prolific writer, he is told to have many works at his time.